mrakgr/The-Spiral-Language/readme.md

 The exercise for this will be left to the reader.

 Being able to do such generic operations so directly is wonderful.
 In one sweep it is possible to cover an infinite space of possible map operations.
-And somewhat paradoxically, it is easier to prove generic code correct, than it is specific instances of it.
-With this capability there is no need to worry whether one of the numerious float pointers are passed in the right order, dumb copy paste errors or array boundary violations which Cuda will not check for.
+And somewhat paradoxically, it is easier to prove generic code correct than it is specific instances of it.
+With this capability there is no need to worry whether one of the numerous float pointers are passed in the right order, dumb copy paste errors or array boundary violations which Cuda will not check for.

 Spiral's ML library is intended to cover the middle ground between what mainstream frameworks offer and what naive AD implementations offer.